saurabhshri/GSoC-2017-Accepted-Proposals/README.md

 This year [1,318 out of 5,500](https://opensource.googleblog.com/2017/05/students-start-your-engineerings.html "Stats from Google open-source blog.") students were accepted in Google Summer of Code, 2017.
 A comprehensive list of the projects along with brief summary could be found [here](https://summerofcode.withgoogle.com/projects/ "Projects accepted into GSoC 2017.").

-While the project list is publically availabe, the proposals which the students sent to their respective communities for those projects aren't all publically available, or if they are, there is no central repository of the same.
+While the project list is publically available, the proposals which the students sent to their respective communities for those projects aren't all publically available, or if they are, there is no central repository of the same.
 The aim of this repository is to collect as many proposals as possible at a single place and hence make it reachable to everyone.

-The need to create this repository came when their was a discussion being held in the GSoC group and everyone was introduccing themseleves along with their project, but it was really hard to catch up and find something.
+The need to create this repository came when their was a discussion being held in the GSoC group and everyone was introducing themselves along with their project, but it was really hard to catch up and find something.
 Also this should come in handy to future GSoC participants as they can find everything at one place.

 ## Basic Architecture

-The main reposiory will include sub-directories, each directory corresponding to an organization.
+The main repository will include sub-directories, each directory corresponding to an organization.
 If your organization directory already exists, upload your proposal and summary in that directory, else please create the same.

 In each organization directory their will be sub-directories, each directory corresponding to a project.
-Please name your project directory with your project title and try to keep it short and explanotory.
+Please name your project directory with your project title and try to keep it short and explanatory.

 Each project directory will have minimum of two file - one readme.md containing information such as student description, project description, blog links, project links, repository link et cetera and the other - the proposal itself.